 Battery life is not too shabby either.
 Up to 8 hours with GPS switched on will get you through any run.
 In smartwatch mode this goes up to a week.

-Launched in 2016, Vivosmart HR+ features a B&W screen, activity and sleep tracking and smart notifications.
+Launched in the now distant 2016, Vivosmart HR+ features a B&W screen, activity and sleep tracking and smart notifications.
 There is also an internal optical HR sensor, with 24×7 heart rate recording including resting heart rate.

 Like the earlier version of the product, the device packs a rechargeable lithium battery.
 This one will keep going for up to 5 days between charges which bodes well compared to the direct competition.
 In GPS/HR mode battery life comes down to around 8 hours.

 |Release date: May 2016 | Display: 1.00 inch OLED | Battery life: up to 5 days | Water resistance: 5 ATM | Weight: 30 grams | Sensors: Optical heart rate sensor, 3-axis accelerometer, altimeter | Music storage: No | Cellular: No | Contactless payments: No|

 Samsung’s popular second generation fitness tracker uses a range of sensors to keep tabs on your activity levels including steps taken, calories burned, heart rate, and sleep quality.
 It can even automatically identify the different types of physical activities such as running, cycling, working out on the elliptical, and more.